pulp-platform/pulp-detector/README.md

 are original and licensed under Apache-2.0, see [LICENSE.Apache.md](LICENSE.Apache.md).

-The files used for the training and testing need to be copied into the folder:
+The images used for the training and testing need to be downloaded and copied into the following folder:
   * `dataset/`
 all the files can be downloaded from this [link](https://zenodo.org/record/8421461) and are under the Creative Commons Attribution Non Commercial No Derivatives 4.0 International see [LICENSE.CC.md](LICENSE.CC.md)